 How to File DC Articles of Incorporation

-You can file the Articles of Incorporation in several ways based on the state you are willing to start your corporation.
-In DC, you can file it in two methods, online and by mail.
+You can file the Articles of Incorporation in several ways, depending on the state in which you are willing to start your corporation.
+In DC, you can file it in two ways, online and by mail.
 The details are similar to the details you need when forming an LLC.
 Here are the details you must submit while filing the documents-

 Step 1: Get the Form and Enter the Details